-If you have just bought or been given a new telescope, you are sure to be keen to use it straight away to see what spectacles the night sky can offer, whether it be the Moon, planets, stars, gas clouds or galaxies.
+Have you just bought or been given a new telescope?
+Then you’re sure to be keen to use it straight away to see what spectacles the night sky can offer, whether it be the Moon, planets, stars, gas clouds or galaxies.
 Here are ten useful tips on using a new telescope to help ensure that you are not disappointed.

 1. Get to know how to use it in daylight!
 Whatever sort of controls your telescope has, it will be harder to master them in the dark, especially since astronomical telescopes usually show you objects upside down.
 So begin by making yourself familiar with the telescope during the day.